palsmadal/angular2-swagger-client-generator/README.md

   -g, --generate    What to generate, F for full (default), I for interfaces, M for models, C for classes

+  -f, --fileName    Example '-f index' will generate both index.ts and index.interface.ts.

+  -p, --modelPath   If used, p provides a relative path to the place where models are stored.

 ## Example usage:

 This command will generate API client described in swagger.json file to ./out folder